Separative chemistry, materials, and processes (MAT P2)

 Know-how and skills

-On completion of this course, graduates will have the scientific and technical skills to :
+Upon completion of this program, graduates will have acquired the scientific and technical skills necessary to:

-• Recognize the challenges associated with the upstream fuel cycle, in particular those relating to extractive and separative chemistry, ore processing and remediation of mined and/or polluted sites.
+• Recognize the challenges associated with the upstream fuel cycle, particularly those relating to extractive and separative chemistry, ore processing, and remediation of mined and/or contaminated sites.

-• Be familiar with the various legislation governing the nuclear sector in terms of radiation protection, control, safety and waste management.
+• Be familiar with the various laws governing the nuclear sector in terms of radiation protection, control, safety, and waste management.

-• Understand the chemical properties of radioelements and radionuclides, and the scaling factors associated with trace elements (indicator chemistry and environmental chemistry).
+• Be able to understand the chemical properties of radioelements and radionuclides, and address the scale factors associated with the trace scale (indicator chemistry and environmental chemistry).

-• Understand the life cycle of a material in terms of its intended properties under specific conditions of use.
+• Be able to understand the life cycle of a material in relation to the properties required under conditions of use.

 • Mastering scientific and technical communication tools

-On completion of this course, the graduate will have disciplinary and interdisciplinary knowledge and know-how in: radiochemistry, radioelement analysis, the fuel cycle, reprocessing, extraction and separation processes for strategic metals, waste storage and disposal management, materials chemistry (elaboration, structure, properties), fuel materials and waste containment matrices, nuclear safety and radiation protection, clean-up and dismantling of nuclear facilities, remediation of polluted soils ....
+Upon completion of this program, graduates will have acquired disciplinary and interdisciplinary knowledge and expertise in: radiochemistry, radioelement analysis, fuel cycle, reprocessing, extraction and separation processes for strategic metals, waste storage and disposal management, materials chemistry (development, structure, properties), fuel materials and waste containment matrices, nuclear safety and radiation protection, decontamination, dismantling of nuclear facilities, remediation of contaminated soil, etc.

 Read more